azukipan/edricjohnnacpil/biography.md

 I spent a few more years working in industry before deciding to return to engineering research.
 I was admitted as a doctoral candidate to The University of Tokyo, where I conducted automotive engineering experiments under the guidance Dr. Kimihiko Nakano.
 I wrote a dissertation on inclusive steering assistance that enabled persons with upper limb disabilities to steer autonomous automobiles using arm muscle signals.
 Despite the onset of the COVID-19 pandemic, in addition to the challenges of being a graduate student, my PhD in Mechanical Engineering was conferred in 2020.

-I continue to conduct research with colleagues in academia, while working as a researcher in Artificial Intelligence at Corpy & Co., Inc. in Tokyo.
+The next couple of years were committed to working as a senior researcher in Artificial Intelligence at Corpy & Co., Inc. in Tokyo.
+In 2022, moved on to found an web and mobile development business, Azukipan IT Solutions.
+As I lead this new venture, I continue to independently research topics related to Artificial Intelligence.

 [Back](https://azukipan.github.io/edricjohnnacpil/)